-After about 5 minutes, pat the excess water from the zucchini rounds with a paper towel.
+Pat the excess water from the zucchini rounds with a paper towel.

-When the pasta water reaches a rolling boil, add the tagliatelle and cook until just al dente (remember that fresh pasta does not take as long to cook as dried pasta, generally only 1 to 4 minutes.
+When the pasta water reaches a rolling boil, add the tagliatelle and cook until just al dente.
+Remember that fresh pasta does not take as long to cook as dried pasta, generally only 1 to 4 minutes.

 Top each serving with some fried zucchini, a sprinkling of chopped fresh mint, freshly ground black pepper, and freshly grated ricotta salata.

 - Add a light sprinkle of lemon zest on top when serving.

-- Add lightly sauteed, halved cherry tomatoes and/or pancetta to the pasta together with the fried zucchini.
+- Add lightly sautéed, halved cherry tomatoes, and/or pancetta to the pasta together with the fried zucchini.